 Building the Future

 This year Arctic Frontiers will host a panel of young Arctic leaders alongside seasoned Arctic influencers who will dive deeper into the opportunities and obstacles northern youth face now and in the future.
 Framed in the context of the UN’s Sustainable Development Goals, speakers are invited to discuss the pressing issues they stand to inherit such as climate change, societal pressure, migration of young people to the south and the question of whether the Arctic is facing its own cultural revolution.
-This session seeks to build bridges between generations, borders and disciplines to find the best solutions for a resilient Arctic.
+Today’s session seeks to build bridges between generations, borders and disciplines to find the best solutions for a resilient Arctic.